A Nonlinear Approach to Dimension Reduction: Extension to Space

-We briefly explain how our results and techniques can be extended to other $\ell_p$ spaces.
-For concreteness, we consider only two important spaces, namely $\ell_1$ and $\ell_\infty$.
+We explain how our results and techniques can be extended to $\ell_1$.
 A number of key tools used in our previous embeddings are specific to $\ell_2$, for example the JL-Lemma, the Gaussian transform, and the Kirszbraun theorem, and we must therefore find suitable replacements for these tools.
 Note however that there is no Lipschitz extension theorem for $\ell_1$.

-The primary result of this section is a variant of our snowflake embedding, Theorem \ref{thm:main}.
-We note that the snowflake operator is necessary in this theorem, as for $\alpha=1$ (and either $p=1$ or $p=\infty$) Lee, Mendel and Naor \cite[Theorem 1.3]{LMN05} have shown that the target dimension cannot be bounded as a function of $\lambda(S)$, independently of $|S|$.
+The primary result of this section is a variant of our snowflake embedding, Theorem \ref{thm:main}.\footnote{Subsequent to the publication of this result in Proceedings of SODA 2011, Bartal and Gottlieb \cite{BG14} presented a new single-scale embedding for all $\ell_p$, $1 \le p < 2$, and derived a snowflake embedding for $\ell_p$ with only polynomial dependence on the doubling dimension.} We note that the snowflake operator is necessary in this theorem, as for $\alpha=1$ Lee, Mendel and Naor \cite[Theorem 1.3]{LMN05} have shown that the target dimension cannot be bounded as a function of $\lambda(S)$, independently of $|S|$.

-\begin{theorem} Let $0<\veps<1/4$, $0<\alpha<1$ and $p=\{1,\infty\}$.
-Every finite subset $S\subset \ell_p$ with $\lambda=\lambda(S)$ admits an embedding $\Phi:S\to \ell_p^k$ satisfying
+\begin{theorem} Let $0<\veps<1/4$, $0<\alpha<1$ and $p\in\{1,\infty\}$.
+Every finite subset $S\subset \ell_1$ with $\lambda=\lambda(S)$ admits an embedding $\Phi:S\to \ell_1^k$ satisfying